ReedMerrill/sampleReddit/README.md

 Snowball sampling is a data collection method that starts with a small set of seeds and iteratively collects data from their connections.
 This method is particularly useful for collecting data from social media platforms, where the connections between users and communities are often of primary interest to academics and data scientists.

-With other sources of social media data disappearing or becoming more difficult to access, applications utilizing the Reddit API are becoming more popular.

 ## Usage

 The core functionality of sampleReddit resides in the `sample_reddit` function: